gudnuf/cashu-gateway/README.md

 # Cashu Gateway

-> This basically works except you currently have to trust the gateway way because it uses NWC which does not support hodling invoices.
-All of the messages and spending conditions are implemented to demonstrate the protocol, but when receiving through a gateway a different preimage from what is specified by Alice will be used.
-Future iterations of the gateway will hodl invoices until the dealer reveals the preimage.

 ## Overview

 This project implements a gateway that bridges Cashu and the Lightning Network.
 Gateways enable users to send and receive lightning payments without talking to their mint.

 See [INBOUND](./INBOUND.md) for an idea of how receiving through a gateway works.

+> This is just to demonstrate the protocol for cashu gateways that is being actively developed.
+Also, dont trust the gateway way because it uses NWC which does not support hodling invoices.
+All of the messages and spending conditions are implemented to demonstrate the protocol, but when receiving through a gateway a different preimage from what is specified by Alice will be used.
+Future iterations of the gateway will hodl invoices until the dealer reveals the preimage.

 ## Development